deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "You think?"

-"Girl's had a five year dry spell, and… call it a hunch, I don't think she was getting any before then, either."
+"Girl's had a five year dry spell, and... call it a hunch, I don't think she was getting any before then, either."

 He leaned against the door frame, folding his arms.
 "And how long's your dry spell been?" he asked, enjoying the way she looked down at his upper arms and started to breathe a little quicker.